UNIVERSITY OF THE WITWATERSRAND,

 In addition, there is a 122 page “Study Guide”, by some obscure bloke:

 available from the Course Home Page.
 (See below).

 There will be two lectures per week.
-Students are expected to attend all lectures and to make their own notes.
+Students are expected to attend the Q&A sessions in Ulwazi Discussions and be participative.